maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 }
 ```

+### External Resources

-Returning to the example of this post introduction, you can have custom
+Returning to the example of this post first paragraph, you can also have custom
-external resources by extending `ExternalResource`:
+external resources rules by extending the `ExternalResource` class:

 ```java
 public class MyServer extends ExternalResource {